yangt1013/GLPM/README.md

-# Fine-grained ship recognition for complex background based on global to local and progressive learning
+# Fine-Grained Ship Recognition for Complex Background Based on Global to Local and Progressive Learning
 ## Requirement
 python 3.8